chiahsing-loh/Secure-Network-Devices/README.md

 |no enable password |removes the existing plaintext password stored in a configuration file.|
 |enable secret |defines a secret password and encrypts it.|

-The `no enable password` command will disable the existing, less secure plaintext password for accessing the privileged EXEC mode.
-The `enable secret` command is a more secure, encrypted password for privileged EXEC mode.
+The command `no enable password` will disable the existing, less secure plaintext password for accessing the privileged EXEC mode.
+The command `enable secret` processes plaintext "apple" into a more secure, encrypted password for privileged EXEC mode.
 It will supersede the `enable password` if both are configured.
-Using encryption provides much better protection against unauthorized access.
+An encrypted password will improve protection against unauthorized access.
 </br></br>
 Figure 5: Encrypted password of Switch0
 ![Figure 5](https://github.com/chiahsing-loh/Secure-Network-Devices/blob/main/images/Figure%205%20Encrypted%20password%20of%20Switch0.png)
 </br></br>
-The above figure shows the resulting configuration:
+The above Figure 5 shows the improved configuration:
-- The plaintext enable password was removed, thereby improving security.
+- The stored plaintext password is removed, reducing vulnerability.
-- The password apple was being encrypted into `$1$mERr$KA3NlZC09aPz89f9oGpKe1`
+- The password "apple" is being encrypted into `$1$mERr$KA3NlZC09aPz89f9oGpKe1`
-- Switch0 uses the encrypted enable secret password for privileged EXEC mode access.
+- Switch0 uses an encrypted password for privileged EXEC mode access, thereby improving security.

 Security Perspective:
 By replacing the `enable password` with the encrypted `enable secret`, switch0 is more secure against attacks that rely on password cracking or interception.
 This is a key best practice for securing access to a network or network devices.

-Similarly, we will configure Switch1 using the same encrypted "apple" password.
+Similarly, we will configure Switch1 using the same encrypted password "apple" in Figures 6 and 7.
 </br></br>
 Figure 6: Setting up encrypted password for Switch1
 ![Figure 6](https://github.com/chiahsing-loh/Secure-Network-Devices/blob/main/images/figure%206%20Setting%20up%20encrypted%20password%20for%20Switch1.png)